payton/mathler/README.md

     * Status Codes
         * 200: Successfully aggregated leaderboard

+## Configuration
+A `app/.env` file is included in this repository for simplicity.
+This is for running a development server and integration tests.

 ## Tests
 Tests are split up into unit and integration tests.
 Unit tests test the core business logic of Mathler.
 Integration tests test request flows with a local database to assert status codes and response formatting.